Here’s all my thoughts on sales. I’m tightening this up into a full article so bear with me, it’s messy just now.

 Emphasize the Solution

-rephrase and summarize all the problems they mentioned back to them.
+Rephrase and summarize all the problems they mentioned back to them.

 present your service as the solution

-but emphasize the RESULT and BENEFIT not the service
+Emphasize the RESULT and BENEFIT not the service

 ie